tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 ## TLS Client Authenticating Using Attestation Results

 In this use case the TLS client, as the attester, provides attestation results to the TLS server.
-The TLS client is the attester and the the TLS server acts as a relying party.
+The TLS client is the attester and the TLS server acts as a relying party.
 Prior to delivering its Certificate message, the client must contact the verifier (not shown in the diagram) to receive the attestation results that it will use as credentials.